Scott Neustadter: Life and career

-Neustadter was born and raised in a Jewish family in Margate City, New Jersey, the son of Anne (Goldberg) and Michael J. Neustadter.
+Neustadter was born and raised in a Jewish family in Margate City, New Jersey, the son of Anne (née Goldberg) and Michael J. Neustadter.
 He attended Atlantic City High School, University of Pennsylvania and graduate studies at The London School of Economics and The University of Southern California.

 At age 25, Neustadter moved to study in Los Angeles, California, and shortly thereafter moved to Santa Monica, where he currently resides.

 Neustadter and Weber wrote the script for The Disaster Artist (2017), the adaptation of the book of the same name.
 They also wrote Our Souls at Night, an adaptation of Kent Haruf's final novel of the same name, for Netflix, with Robert Redford and Jane Fonda playing the lead roles, the first movie they have made together since 1979's The Electric Horseman.

-They will adapt another John Green novel, Looking for Alaska.
-They also are adapting The Rosie Project.
+They are adapting The Rosie Project.

 Neustadter has been married to Lauren Rachelle Levy since October 9, 2010.
 The couple has one son and one daughter.